 RedBird water cycling lets you explore water from a new perspective.
 Enjoy the peace and tranquility on Sövde, Snogeholm or Gyllebosjön, the region’s most attractive lakes which are home to a diverse range of wildlife.
 The only sounds you hear are from birds, fish jumping and the gentle lapping of the water.
 The unique water cycles give you easy and safe access to the lakes.
 No special instruction is required.
 Life jackets are provided for your safety.

-Where to stay in Österlen
+Stay in Österlen

 Örum 119